jenningsloy318/panos_exporter/Readme.md

 ---
 panos_exporter is an exporter to scape metrics from Paloalto NGFW api to get its current status and expose as prometheus metrics; and it can be used to montior its running statuss

+### Run from binary

-create a example configuration as yaml file:
+Create an example configuration as yaml file:
 ```yaml
 devices:
     10.36.48.15: